nbavafa/React-Native-DatingApp/README.md

 4. Framework for backend API calls
 5. State controls and dynamic platform programming

+SwipeCards.js was forked from the npm library to allow for more customization

 ## DEFAULT REACT NATIVE INSTRUCTIONS
 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).